 ANNUAL SESSION HIGHLIGHTS

-The High-level policy segment will conclude with the endorsement of the Ministerial Resolution on “Enhancing resilient inland transport connectivity in emergency situations: an urgent call for concerted action” by participating Ministers, deputy Ministers and Heads of delegations of Contracting Parties to the United Nations Transport Conventions under the purview of the ITC.
+The High-level policy segment concluded with the endorsement of the Ministerial Resolution on “Enhancing resilient inland transport connectivity in emergency situations: an urgent call for concerted action” by participating Ministers, deputy Ministers and Heads of delegations of Contracting Parties to the United Nations Transport Conventions under the purview of the ITC.

-Side Event: Sustainability of transport and trade connectivity in the Caspian Sea region in the age of pandemics
+Side event: Sustainability of transport and trade connectivity in the Caspian Sea region in the age of pandemics